nosqlbench/nosqlbench-docs/site/content/reference/timing_terms.md

 ## Overview

 Often, terms used to describe latency can create confusion.
-In fact, the term _latency_ is so overloaded in practice that it is not useful by itself. **Because of this, nosqlbench will avoid using the term latency _except in a specific way_.
+In fact, the term _latency_ is so overloaded in practice that it is not useful by itself. **Because of this, NoSQLBench will avoid using the term latency _except in a specific way_.
 Instead, the terms described in this section will be used.**